FTWinston/react-router-use-breadcrumbs/README.md

 ### useBreadcrumbs

 This hook returns an array of the currently active breadcrumbs.
-Its elements can have 3 fields:
+The array's elements have 3 fields:
 - `to` (object): A [history][6] path object, with `pathname` and optional `search` and `hash` string fields.
 - `title` (string|component): Text or component to display for this breadcrumb.
 - `data` (any): Optional extra data that you wish to associate with this breadcrumb.